 Giving Compass’ Take:

-• According to this article, development practitioners must build a culture of learning, negotiation, and collaboration, so that the generation and use of evidence are integrated into program design and implementation.
+• According to this article, development practitioners must build a culture of learning, negotiation, and collaboration, so that the use of evidence are integrated into program design and implementation.

 • Governments and NGOs face scrutiny about the timely and reliable execution of their interventions.
 How can donors help implement and support plans with policymakers?